 School Meals, Snacks and Nutritional Standards

-From September 2014, the government will provide Free School Meals for all children within the EYFS and Key Stage 1 area of school.
+From September 2014, the government has provided Free School Meals for all children within the EYFS and Key Stage 1 area of school.
 Children can have a hot meal and pudding, or take advantage of the packed lunch option, if they wish.

 Keep an eye open for the latest themed meals or 'meal in a bag' as these are usually very popular and rather tasty!
 Sometimes children even get to bring their favourite teddy along to join in the fun of a 'Teddy Bears' Picnic.